conda/conda/docs/source/building/variants.rst

 Any pinning done in the run requirements will affect the hash, and thus builds will be done for each variant in the matrix.

+.. _CLI_vars:

 CONDA_* variables and command line arguments to conda-build
 -----------------------------------------------------------

-To ensure legacy consistency, environment variables such as CONDA_PY behave as they always have, and they clobber all variants set in files or passed to the API.
+To ensure consistency with existing users of conda-build, environment variables such as CONDA_PY behave as they always have, and they clobber all variants set in files or passed to the API.

 The full list of respected environment variables are: